 You can take a variety of highly g-loaded tests, such as the old SAT, old GRE, or AGCT (of course the WAIS-IV and SBV are also great, but most people don't have access to them) and calculate your FSIQ.
 If your scores vary often amongst good tests (which they shouldn't too much), then you can either take a range of the scores or take a weighted average of them based on g-loading, or sometimes a simple arithmetic average may even suffice if all the tests are good, and a g-loading is not known.

 Yes, the brain will always try to return to a baseline naturally after a form of serious trauma (for example, it has been proven that traumatic brain injuries can stimulate neurogenesis which leads to the proliferation of neural stem cells and synaptogenesis).
 Any form of exercise, such as aerobic and anaerobic are beneficial as they bring oxygen and blood to the brain (both together are best).
 Additionally, being and staying stimulated on skills you wish to excel in will help you by dint of synaptic pruning.
 The younger you are, the more likely you are to recover since you are more neuroplastic (for example, look at hemispherectomy recovery rates comparative to different ages).
-Getting proper sleep, will help with preventing the onset of neurodegenerative diseases such as Alzheimer's as cerebrospinal fluid will clear away metabolic waste (along with many other benefits as you sleep).
+Getting proper sleep will help with preventing the onset of neurodegenerative diseases such as Alzheimer's as cerebrospinal fluid will clear away metabolic waste (along with many other benefits as you sleep).
 Additionally, a good diet that is low in excessive fats is also good, along with a diet meeting recommended nutritional goals (Mediterranean diet is a good start).
 Staying stimulated and cognitively challenging yourself is also good.
 Social interaction has also been proven to help.
 To keep it short, diet, exercise, and sleep are the best for maintaining peak cognitive function and staving off neurodegeneration.

 Genome-Wide Association Studies (aka GWAS) analysis can sometimes be quite accurate, and they work by identifying DNA variants that contribute to the variance in intelligence.
-Due to the strong genetic nature in IQ, GWAS can identify man single-nucleotide polymorphisms (SNPs) which have an effect on intelligence.
+Due to the strong genetic nature in IQ, GWAS can identify many single-nucleotide polymorphisms (SNPs) which have an effect on intelligence.
 The studies so far use a polygenic score which can be used to see how predictive it is of IQ.
 However, some studies find that Polygenic scores of intelligence can predict only around 4 to 10.6% of the variance in intelligence, so it isn't perfect.

 This is an interesting question considering MBTI has been tested or inquired about in many scientific articles.
 The consensus is that MBTI itself lacks scientific rigor and exists purely as a commercial vessel, but that does not mean the score you get cannot be reliable nor accurate if MBTI were to adhere to strict definitions and scoring is dependent on a sample size and calibration of results.
 Another alternative would be the Big-5 which is perceived more positively than MBTI in academia.

 No, not strongly that is.
 Fluency in chess is more indicative of training and taking advantage of the greater neuroplasticity and synaptic pruning one has in their younger years, although working memory and processing speed are likely to be the strongest factors related to high performance in chess (e.g., see the Polgars).
-Moreover, chess players such as Kasparov and Judit Polgar have both been testesd, and Kasparov scored the highest at 135 when he was tested by a magazine that employed psychologists.
+Moreover, chess players such as Kasparov and Judit Polgar have both been tested, and Kasparov scored the highest at 135 when he was tested by a magazine that employed psychologists.
 The strongest correlation is likely CPI compared to the rest.

 Most likely not, but it is impossible to say for certain.
 The test in which Feynman scored 125 on was as an adolescent in high school, meaning his scores are not representative of his capabilities as an adult.
 We also cannot determine whether or not the test was a verbal test or a full-scale test, though it is heavily speculated it was a verbal test, meaning measurements of Feynman's strong fluid reasoning skills were likely neglected.
 “According to his biographer, in high school the brilliant mathematician Richard Feynman’s score on the school’s IQ test was a ‘merely respectable 125’ (Gleick, 1992, p.
 30).
 It was probably a paper-and-pencil test that had a ceiling, and an IQ of 125 under these circumstances is hardly to be shrugged off, because it is about 1.6 standard deviations above the mean of 100.
 The general experience of psychologists in applying tests would lead them to expect that Feynman would have made a much higher IQ if he had been properly tested.”
 John Carroll (1996), The Nature of Mathematical Thinking (pg.
 9).
 His IQ is most likely much higher than 125, but it's impossible to know by how much due to lack of information.